NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 More details on this case study can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).

 ### Results: False Negative Rate (FNR) bias metric
-For this bias scan, bias is defined by the False Negative Rate (FPR) per cluster.
+For this bias scan, bias is defined by the False Negative Rate (FNR) per cluster.
 That is:

 _Bias = FNR(cluster) - FNR(rest of dataset)_.

-A False Negative (FN) means that disinformation is classified as true content by the AI classifier.
+A False Negative (FN) means that disinformation is classified as true by the AI classifier.
 The cluster with highest bias deviates 0.13 from the rest of the data set.
 There are 46 tweets in this cluster.
 ![image](./images/FNR_metric.png)

-In this cluster, users with:
+On average, users that:
-- above average #hashtags, sentiment score;
+- use more #hashtags and have higher sentiment score;
-- below average verified profile, #followers, user engagement and tweet length
+- are non-verified, have less #followers, user engagement and tweet length have more false content classified as true (false negatives).

-face on average more FN classifications.

 This is the full list of statistical significant differences in (feature) means between the cluster with most bias (0.13) and rest of dataset:
 | feature          | difference | p-value |